Angienoelhaverly/Election_Analysis/README.md

 # Election_Analysis

 ## Project Purpose
 Python, one of the most popular programming languages.
 Python is a general-purpose language powerful enough to use for tasks from scientific computing to running a web server.
+In the data pipeline, Python is the glue that holds it all together.
+Python can be used to pull data from one place and save it in another, as well as automate a wide variety of tasks.
 This project is an initial exploratory analysis with Python.

 ## Overview of Election Audit
 A Colorado Board of Elections employee has given us the following tasks to complete the election audit of a recent local congressional election.